 Summer Food Service Programs

-Feeding San Diego is a sponsor for the Summer Food Service Program (SFSP), providing free lunches and snacks to children and teens, Monday through Friday, June through August.
+Feeding San Diego is a sponsor of the Summer Food Service Program (SFSP), providing free lunches and snacks to children and teens, Monday through Friday, June through August.
 Additionally, we are one of the few nonprofit SFSP sponsors in San Diego County that offers programmatic and financial support to meal service sites.
 The program is funded by the United States Department of Agriculture (USDA) and administered by the California Department of Education (CDE).

 Summer Fun Café BBQs